 Kamalini Paul’s story wasn’t supposed to be about spreadsheets and room service; it was supposed to be about university in the UK.
-But when cancer took her father, Prasanta Paul, within a year of his dream hotel’s launch, Kamalini didn't just inherit a building—she inherited a crisis.
+But when cancer took her father, DC Paul, within a year of his dream hotel’s launch, Kamalini didn't just inherit a building—she inherited a crisis.
+Over the past decade, she has not only stabilized the core asset but scaled it dramatically, capturing the #1 spot on TripAdvisor and accommodating 10,000 guests during peak season.
+Concurrently, she has expanded the family’s real estate arm, rebranded as Paulis Co., driving a new focus on sustainable architecture.

 Today, De Sovrani is more than a hotel; it’s a hospitality ecosystem including cafes, restaurants, and business centers.
 Kamalini has now expanded back into her father's roots—real estate—proving that resilience is the ultimate competitive advantage.